-Zwanenburgwal: This canal and street is located at the heart of Amsterdam.
-Some of its notable residents include philosopher Spinoza and painter Rembrant.
+Zwanenburgwal: This canal and street are located at the heart of Amsterdam.
+Some of its notable residents include philosopher Spinoza and painter Rembrandt.
 It was also recognized as one of Amsterdam’s most beautiful streets.
 The canal was named after the textile industry that dominated this part of town.

 Brouwersgracht: Also located in the city center, this part of the Seventeenth-century canal ring area of Amsterdam inside the Singelgracht connects the Singel with the three other major canals in the city.
 The canal is where the ships from Asia would dock bringing silk and spices.
 The former warehouses near this canal have been converted into apartments.